kjfinn1/kjf4ec_ds5100_montecarlo/README.md

            and count values in the cells (i.e. it is in wide format).

+           Returns a data frame with the number of times each face appeared across all the die on a given roll.

        Combo counts method:

           Computes the distinct combinations of faces rolled, along with their counts.